 Foolish one, what you sow is not made alive unless it dies.
 And what you sow, you do not sow that body that shall be, but mere grain; perhaps wheat or some other grain.
 But God gives it a body as He pleases, and to each seed its own body.

 a.
-Foolish one: In the literal Greek, it is even stronger: Fools!
-“A hard knot must have a hard wedge, a dead heart a rousing reproof.”
+Foolish one: In the wording of the ancient Greek, it is even stronger: Fools!
+"A hard knot must have a hard wedge, a dead heart a rousing reproof."
 (Trapp)

 b.
-What you sow: Here, Paul says our bodies are like “seeds” which “grow” into resurrection bodies.
-When you bury the body of a believer, you are “sowing” a “seed” which will come out of the earth as a resurrection body.
+What you sow: Paul says our bodies are like "seeds" which "grow" into resurrection bodies.
+When you bury the body of a believer, you are "sowing" a "seed" that will come out of the earth as a resurrection body.

 i.
 "Truly it is never a pleasant sound, that rattle of the clay upon the coffin-lid, 'Earth to earth, dust to dust, ashes to ashes,' nor to the farmer, for its own sake, would it be a very pleasant thing to put his grain into the dull cold earth; yet I trow no farmer ever weeps when he sows his seed."
 (Spurgeon)